 Because of many things, Livonia is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Livonia really has some of the features that families look for when choosing a good community to raise children.
 Is Livonia perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Livonia are very well educated compared to the average community in the nation: 37.38% of adults in Livonia have a bachelor's degree or even advanced degree.
+The population of Livonia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.27% of adults in Livonia have a bachelor's degree or even advanced degree.

-The per capita income in Livonia in 2018 was $38,416, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $153,664 for a family of four.
-However, Livonia contains both very wealthy and poor people as well.
+The per capita income in Livonia in 2018 was $41,065, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $164,260 for a family of four.

 The most common language spoken in Livonia is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Arabic.